cryogenics1/BLESuite/README.md

 ```bash
 python3 -m build
 ```
+You'll get an error about not finding btaddr.h, so you have to go to (presumably you ran the command) _dists_ folder, and at the end of the file _SOURCES.txt_ add:

+tools/btaddr.h
+tools/oui.h

+Doing so, it is going to compile.
+Note that this is a temporary fix, I need to probably create a pyproject.toml instead of the outdated setup.py from Python 2.

 If you do not want to install the BDADDR Python API or are having issues getting it to install, comment out the following line in setup.py and re-run the command above: